Jaime Lannister Art by Magali Villeneuve

 When Roose leaves Harrenhal to join King Robb at the Twins, Jaime asks him to give Robb his regards.
 Walton begins the journey to King's Landing with Jaime and a disgraced maester, Qyburn.
 The latter's task is to keep Jaime healthy.
 When sleeping on a weirwood stump, Jaime has a dream about Brienne.
 Moved by this he goes back to Harrenhal and rescues Brienne from Vargo Hoat.

-As the party arrives at the Red Keep in King's Landing they encounter Ser Loras Tyrell, now a brother of the Kingsguard.
+By the time Jaime arrives in King's Landing, his hair has grown a bit, having become short and bristly.
+His face is still thin and hollow, however, and he now has lines under his eyes, still making him look older.
+As the party arrives at the Red Keep they encounter Ser Loras Tyrell, now a brother of the Kingsguard.
 Loras accuses Brienne of murdering Renly Baratheon.
 Again Jaime comes to her rescue and has Brienne arrested rather than allowing Loras to kill her.
 He then proceeds to the castle sept to see Cersei.
 Cersei is mourning Joffrey, whose corpse is being prepared for its funeral.
 Undaunted by this, Cersei and Jaime have sex in front of Joffrey's corpse.